ismailbuhary/Project-Medical-Journal-Upload/README.md

 mySQL database settings to be modified in application.properties file.

-Software has being Tested and is production ready.
+Software has being Tested and is production ready now.